 Social Services Law ("SSL") section 363-a and Public Health Law ("PHL") section 201(1)(v) provide that the Department is the single state agency responsible for supervising the administration of the State's medical assistance ("Medicaid") program and for adopting such regulations, not inconsistent with law, as may be necessary to implement the State's Medicaid program.
-The State's Medicaid program includes nursing services authorized by SSL § 367-r, as amended by Chapter 56 of the Laws of 2020.
+The State's Medicaid program includes Nursing services authorized by SSL § 367-r.
 The Department may promulgate regulations necessary to carry out the program's objectives, which includes the provision of and payment for nursing services.
 SSL § 367-r.
 The proposed amendment to the nursing services regulation is within the Department's statutory rulemaking authority as it sets forth a required framework for the method of reimbursing nursing services and establishing a provider directory for medically fragile children.